 The Texas Optometry Board licenses doctors of optometry.
 Licensees must have graduated from an approved college of optometry (in the United States or Canada), pass the appropriate examinations, and meet the other requirements of the Texas Optometry Act (link to requirements).

-The Texas Optometry Board verifies completion of educational requirements for licensure by obtaining original transcripts (with an official seal and/or signature) of optometry and pre-optometry college education.
+The Texas Optometry Board verifies completion of educational requirements for licensure by obtaining original transcripts (with an official seal and/or signature) of optometry college education.
 The Board does not require sealed transcripts sent directly from the school.
 Transcripts are required for all applicants (except Military Limited Volunteer applicants).

 Applicants Licensed in Other States